alchemycodelab/do-not-use-web-ui-template-simple/README.md

 ### State

 The data that will change over time.
 Typically defined as `let` variables.
-These will be used from other code on the page.
+These will be set and read from other code on the page.

 #### Update Functions

-Encapsulate complexity for state update into a function.
-This is also the place to call utility functions and app logic as part of updating state.
+As state updates require more complex actions (like calling services), or repetitive code crops up in event listeners, use update functions in-between event handlers and state.

 ### Components